jrsalata/jrsalata.github.io/content/honors/showcase3.md

 In 2024, I served as the Studio Boulder Program Lead for the 2024 National Order of the Arrow Conference (NOAC).
 NOAC is essentially a week-long conference for Scouting America's National Honor Society: The Order of the Arrow (OA).

 In this role specifically, I would be leading the Studio program for this conference.
 The Studio program allows participants to submit photos and videos to our team where they can then be published online to show the Conference from their point of view.
-Afterall, our photography team is relatively small and we can not capture every moment that is worth sharing.
+After all, our photography team is relatively small and we can not capture every moment that is worth sharing.

 The biggest challenge in this role is the sheer amount of media that we collect.
 With over 6000 pieces of media and 400+ participants, keeping track of everything was difficult.
 Not only did we have to organize the files by who submitted them, but we had to sort and cull in order to find the ones that were actually usable.